 - Trussel-Cullen, Alan, Spotlight on Plays: Maui Tames the Sun, Collins, 2003.

 - Tune, Suelyn Ching, How Maui Slowed the Sun, illustrated by Robin Yoko Burningham, University of Hawaii Press, 1988.

 - Tune, Suelyn Ching, Maui and the Secret of Fire, University of Hawaii Press, 1991.

 - Varez, Dietrich, Maui, the Mischief Maker, edited by Lilikala Kame’eleihiwa, Bishop Museum Press, 1991.

 - Williams, Julie Stewart, Maui Goes Fishing, illustrated by Robin Yoko Burningham, University of Hawaii Press, 1991.

 - Wilson, Barbara Ker, Maui and the Big Fish, illustrated by Frane Lessac, Frances Lincoln, 2004.

-[Updated 11/30: For those looking for indigenous criticism of the film, there are some interesting discussions here, here, here, here, here, here, and another roundup here, as well as a pretty comprehensive article in Smithsonian.]
+[Updated 12/13/16: For those looking for indigenous criticism of the film, there are some interesting discussions here, here, here, here, here, here, and another roundup here, as well as a pretty comprehensive article in Smithsonian.]